Gabighz/Digital-Aristotle/README.md

 The <b>keyword extractor</b>:
     <ul>
         <li> Reads all the data in the XML files, identifying all words and their XML features. </li>
-        <li> Uses a custom-made feature selection module, classification features are attached to each word. </li>
+        <li> Using a custom-made feature selection module, classification features are attached to each word. </li>
         <li> The classification features as summed up to represent data points. </li>
         <li> These data points are fed to a K-means classification system, with a parameter specifying a maximum of two clusters (keywords and non-keywords) </li>
         <li> Finally, each word and its label are written to a text file. </li>